t-edson/UnTerminal/README.md

 By Tito Hinostroza

-Lazarus unit for control console processes, with prompt detection.
-Tested in Linux and DOS consoles
+Lazarus unit for control external programs or console processes, with prompt detection.
+Tested in Linux and DOS consoles.

 This unit allows to launch a process and interact with it trough the standard input and output.

 Features:

-* Work as a wrapper for TProcess.
+* Works as a wrapper for TProcess.
 * Includes detection of prompt.
-* Assign states for a process, like "Ready" or "Busy".
+* Assigns states for a process, like "Ready" or "Busy".
-* It's event driven.
+* Is event driven.
+* Recognize some VT100 sequences.

-Process to control with this unit should complaint:
+Programs to be controled with this unit should comply:

 1. That can be launched as a console command.
 2. That input and output are text format.

 Optionally they can:

 3. Have a prompt.
 4. Be controled by commands (Si se quiere enviar información al proceso).